Unlocking Efficiency: The Future of Procurement Automation in 2025

 Not all AI is created equal.
 For procurement specifically, look for:

 Large Language Model Integration: Systems built on modern LLMs understand context and nuance.
-They can interpret complex questions like "Describe your approach to data residency for EU customers with GDPR requirements and SOC 2 Type II compliance" and generate accurate, comprehensive responses.
+They can interpret complex questions and generate accurate, comprehensive responses.

 Continuous Learning: The system improves as your team uses it.
-When a human edits a response, that feedback trains the model.
-After 6 months, accuracy typically improves from 85% to 95%+.
+When a human edits a response, that feedback can inform future responses.

 Integration Ecosystem: The Reality Check